rben01/fmt-interspersed-rs/README.md

 );
 ```

-This works with all of the `format_args!`-related macros (except for `format_args!`
+There are equivalents of all of the `format_args!`-related macros (except for
-itself), so you can, for example, write to a file without allocating any
+`format_args!` itself), so you can, for example, write to a file without allocating any
 intermediate strings:

 ```rust